seeingthroughthenet/nibbana-the-mind-stilled/manuscript/markdown/sermon-02.md

 > First comes the knowledge of destruction \
 > And then immediately the certitude.

-It is the fruit of *Arahant*-ship which gives him the certitude of the attainment of Nibbāna.
+It is the fruit of *arahantship* which gives him the certitude of the attainment of Nibbāna.

 Here the word *anantarā* has been used.
-That concentration proper to the fruit of *Arahant*-ship is called *ānantarikā samādhi*.[^fn53] This means that the attainment of the fruit is immediate.
+That concentration proper to the fruit of *arahantship* is called *ānantarikā samādhi*.[^fn53] This means that the attainment of the fruit is immediate.

-Though it may be so in the case of the *Arahant*, what about the stream-winner, the *sotāpanna*, one may ask.
+Though it may be so in the case of the *arahant*, what about the stream-winner, the *sotāpanna*, one may ask.
 There is a general belief that in the case of a *sotāpanna* the vision of Nibbāna is like a glimpse of a distant lamp on a road with many bends and the *sotāpanna* has just negotiated the first bend.